-Communications throughout response and recovery will be conducted in accordance with standard operating procedures.
+Communications throughout response and recovery will be conducted to alert, inform, and reassure the campus community as outlined in the Crisis Communications Plan.
 Based on the scope and magnitude of the emergency, and the command-and-control structure required for response and recovery, communications protocols may be established and implemented by one or more of the following:

-- The University's Media Relations Department
+- The University's Media Relations and Strategic Communications Department

 - Incident Command Post

-- The University's Emergency Operations Center
+- The University's Emergency Operations Center/Incident Communications Team (ICT)

 - Town of Normal/McLean County EOC

 - A Joint Information Center

-Communications required as a result of activation of the University's Emergency Operations Plan will be coordinated and managed by the University's Incident Management Team.
+Communications required as a result of activation of the University's Emergency Operations Plan will be coordinated and managed by the University's Incident Management Team/Incident Communications Team.
 For multi-jurisdictional incidents, the University will participate in a Joint Information Center.